16 Practical Business Intelligence Examples

 Where Can BI be Used?

 Business Intelligence isn’t limited to one department only.
 It has a role in almost every corner of an organization and pulls its weight in ways that make you rethink what data can actually do.
-Let’s look at how business intelligence is used in different industries:
+Let’s look at how business intelligence is used across different departments.

 Data Scientists and Analysts